widget

 I have spent most of this story discussing the physical side of my learning experience and only touched briefly on the mental side.
 I want to make one final comment about the mental image of water I had for nearly 49 years compared to now.

 Up until six months ago if I was in a body of water higher than my shoulders which I could not stand in, I mentally considered it as a “bottomless pit”.
 I felt I had no way of keeping my body close to or on top of the water and I would just sink to the bottom, never to be able to get back up to the top unassisted.
-I might as well be jumping off a cliff, if I was in deep water.
+I might as well be jumping off a cliff if I was in deep water.

-In this last 6 months (and due to the many hours I have put in to getting used to this environment that I feared), my mental attitude has dramatically changed I now think of a body of water as a mattress, that I can lie on, float and rest on.
+In these last 6 months (and due to the many hours I have put into getting used to this environment that I feared), my mental attitude has dramatically changed I now think of a body of water as a mattress, that I can lie on, float and rest on.
 It supports ALL of my body.
 I think of it as a water bed, with imaginary/invisible springs.
 If I am in a swimming pool, the springs are slightly softer and I sink into the water a little more, and if I am in the sea the same springs are slightly harder and I sit up higher in the water.
 In both cases, if I remain relaxed, I know it is much harder to go and stay under the water, and I can feel the water below my body always gently supporting me and pushing me up to the surface.
-Either way I can easily control whether I stay on top of the water or go under it.
-What a change in thinking !
+Either way, I can easily control whether I stay on top of the water or go under it.
+What a change in thinking!

 My Final tips to other adults who cannot swim at all and want to learn:-

 ∑ I’m a numbers man, so let’s look at how much time I have put in to achieve what I have done so far in my swimming life.
 Since I started 14 months ago, I have been in the water and swum on average 5 days a week which means a total number of days in the water of 5 x 60 weeks = 300 days with an average swim time of 1 hour = ~ 300 hours.
-With total lesson time of nearly ~ 30 hours only a tenth of the total swimming time, the rest of the time has been all practice and becoming acclimatized with the environment and the things I have learned.
+With a total lesson time of nearly ~ 30 hours only a tenth of the total swimming time, the rest of the time has been all practice and becoming acclimatized with the environment and the things I have learned.

 ∑ So whilst many people have said to me that I have achieved a lot in a little time, it has not happened overnight.
 I have put in plenty of time on most days in order to do it.
 Nine hours of practice for every 1 hour of lessons overall.
-I am obsessive, so I don’t expect everyone to put in this level of time and effort in practicing and training.
+I am obsessive, so I don’t expect everyone to put in this level of time and effort in practising and training.

-∑ I believe that a good rule of thumb that everyone should consider when making the commitment to learn how to swim and have lessons, is that for every lesson you should be prepared to put in about 4 to 5 times the lesson time to practice and refine what you are learning, (this is half my ratio of lesson time to practice time).
-Anything less than this and you will not make sufficient progress, and you may to get disenchanted, and possibly give up.
+∑ I believe that a good rule of thumb that everyone should consider when making the commitment to learn how to swim and have lessons is that for every lesson you should be prepared to put in about 4 to 5 times the lesson time to practice and refine what you are learning, (this is half my ratio of lesson time to practice time).
+Anything less than this and you will not make sufficient progress, and you may get disenchanted, and possibly give up.

 Milestones along the way that Peter may write on at another time: